-Your pharmacy degree likely cost you a bundle.
-Pharmacy school tuition can vary widely depending on what school you attend, and whether you qualify for in-state or out-of-state tuition.
-Data compiled by the American Association of Colleges of Pharmacy pegs the low end of in-state tuition at just over $5,000, and around $84,000 on the high end.
+Your pharmacy degree will likely cost you a bundle.
+Pharmacy school tuition can vary widely depending on what school you attend and whether you qualify for in-state or out-of-state tuition.
+Data compiled by the American Association of Colleges of Pharmacy pegs the low end of in-state tuition at just over $5,000 and around $84,000 on the high end.

-Grants, scholarships, and federal student loans should be the first options you pursue to pay for pharmacy school.
-When you use federal loans, you have access to numerous benefits, including income-driven repayment plans, forbearance options, and student loan forgiveness programs.
+Grants, scholarships, and federal student loans should be your first options to pay for pharmacy school.
+When you use federal loans, you can access numerous benefits, including income-driven repayment plans, forbearance options, and student loan forgiveness programs.

 Federal and state student loan forgiveness programs available to pharmacy students can save borrowers thousands of dollars.